Skip to main content

 More information about creating a metric can be found here.

-Evaluations are created implicitly when you run evaluation tasks to assess the performance of a product version against test cases using specific metric types.
+Evaluations assess the performance of a product version against test cases using specific metrics.
+They are now directly linked to sessions that contain all inference results.

 # Get test cases from the test